Transition to Multiengine Airplanes

 Airplane Flying, Flying Training

 Discussion of performance and limitations requires the definition of the following terms.
 Accelerate-stop distance is the runway length required to accelerate to a specified speed (either VR or VLOF, as specified by the manufacturer), experience an engine failure, and bring the airplane to a complete stop.
-[Figure 1A] Figure 1A.
-Accelerate-stop distance and accelerate-go distance
+[Figure 1] Accelerate-go distance is the horizontal distance required

 Terms and Definitions | Transition to Multiengine Airplanes